microsoft/Vipr/ANNOTATIONS.md

     IEnumerable<string> value = projection.StringCollectionValueOf(annotationTerm);

-To get the value of annotation defined as complex type (e.g. Capabilities.CallbackType) :
+To get the value of annotation defined as a collection of arbitrary records (i.e. complex types) (e.g. Capabilities.CallbackSupported/CallbackProtocols) :

-    dynamic value = projection.RecordValueOf(annotationTerm);
+    IEnumerable<dynamic> items = projection.CollectionValueOf(annotationTerm);

-After getting the dynamic value, it should be possible to get properties of the record, e.g. for Capabilities.CallbackType:
+After getting dynamic items, it should be possible to get properties of an individual item, e.g. for Capabilities.CallbackType:

-    IEnumerable<dynamic> protocols = record.CallbackProtocols;
-    string id = protocols.First().Id;
+    string id = items.First().Id;

-To get the value of annotation defined as a collection of arbitrary records:

-    IEnumerable<dynamic> value = projection.CollectionValueOf(annotationTerm);

-### Special cases of annotation representation in Odcm model
+### Some common cases of annotation representation in Odcm model

-Some annotations are defined in Edmx as records, however their representation in Odcm model is different;
-RecordValueOf should not be used for those types.
-Namely, UpdateRestrictionType, ExpandRestrictionType, DeleteRestrictionType and InsertRestrictionType annotations are represented exactly the same as in VIPR MASTER;
+UpdateRestrictionType, ExpandRestrictionType, DeleteRestrictionType and InsertRestrictionType annotations are represented in exactly the same way as in VIPR MASTER;
 you can use BooleanValueOf for projections on EntitySet and on its navigation properties:

     bool isLinkUpdatable = navProperty.Projection.BooleanValueOf("NonUpdatableNavigationProperties");